-Aya Education Fund is a registered charity which helps provide for students at Kingereka School in Boma Ng'ombe Tanzania.
+Aya Education Fund is a registered charity which helps provide for students at Kengereka School in Boma Ng'ombe Tanzania.
 This fund provides assistance for school fees, supplies, and student needs to help these students have a chance at success.
 The village of Boma Ng'ombe is a village of approximately 11,313 (as of 2012 census) in the Hai district near Kilimanjaro.
 Many families rely on farming for both work and for sustenance.
 Poverty is rampant, and many children are pulled out of school to help farm and provide for their families.
-The goal of Aya is to help provide the needs of students as well as help take the burden off of the families so that the children can receive a proper education and break the cycle of poverty.
+The goal of Aya is to help provide the needs of the students and school as well as help take the burden off of the families so that the children can receive a proper education and break the cycle of poverty.

 Boma Ng'ombe Tanzania